susmonteiro/PAva-proj/README.md

 - calling the super method of a class is not enough to call the superclass other methods?

 ## ToDo:
-- fix this:

-    ```
-    Student.isHardWorker.
-    Person.isHardWorker.
-    Lucy is a hard worker? false
-    ISTStudent.isHardWorker.
-    ISTStudent.isHardWorker.
-    Person.isHardWorker.
-    Fritz is a hard worker? false
-    ```

 ## Draft: